 Where does stroke rehabilitation take place?

 - Outpatient units.
 These facilities are often part of a hospital or clinic.
-You may spend several hours a day at the unit relearning skills, but you return home each night.
+You may spend several hours a day at the unit, but return home each night.

 - Home-based programs.
-This type of program — having therapy done in your home — allows greater flexibility than other options.
-One drawback is you likely won't have access to specialized rehabilitation equipment in your home.
+Having your therapy at home allows greater flexibility than other options.
+One drawback is you likely won't have access to specialized rehabilitation equipment.
 In addition, insurance strictly controls who qualifies for home-based therapy.